avarda-ab/Magento2ShippingBroker/README.md

 2. shipping broker credentials is added your Avarda account
 3. Delivery methods are configured on the nshift account

-To install and use Avarda\GatewayShipping module in Magento:
+To install and use Avarda\ShippingBroker module in Magento:
 1. Install the module i.e. with composer
 ```
-composer require avarda/gateway-shipping
+composer require avarda/shipping-broker
-bin/magento module:enable Avarda_GatewayShipping
+bin/magento module:enable Avarda_ShippingBroker
 bin/magento setup:upgrade
 bin/magento setup:di:compile
 ```